eusoubrasileiro/netpkt_vidcls/README.md

 So far we have the classification working by sampling network traffic every 10 seconds by 10 seconds.
 An ExtraTree model using features create from header-packets (10 seconds of traffic data) are able to classify the trafic as video streaming or not.
 Average 90% of binary average classification accuracy on random splitting scenarios with tranining data.
-Validated the 90% on some real scenarios using some good estimations (50% threshold).

 Current working version was trained:
      - with 184.9MB of training data